Skip to main content

 • The service account’s Personal Access Token must have access to the project’s repository

-5. Configure the Schedule
+5. Configure the schedule

-Set up when prebuilds should run automatically:
+Set when prebuilds run:

-6. Set Timeout (Via CLI)
+6. Set timeout

-gitpod project configure-prebuilds <project-id> --enabled --timeout 90m
+ona project configure-prebuilds <project-id> --enabled --timeout 90m

-Configuring Your Dev Container for Prebuilds
+Configure your Dev Container for prebuilds

-Place time-consuming setup tasks in these lifecycle hooks:
+Place time-consuming setup in these lifecycle hooks:

 {